 Instruction in string instruments (orchestra) begins at fourth grade, and instruction in band instruments begins at fifth grade.
-Information about instrumental instruction is sent home with students in those grades eligible to participate.
+Information about instrumental instruction is sent home with students in those grades eligible to participate and can be found on the district's website under 'Programs'.